BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Source_Adapters.md

 Add the URL of your edge adapter end point.
 And ensure the content type is application/json.
-Finally add the api token generated on the StreamZero Management UI.
+Finally add the api token generated on the {{< param replacables.brand_name  >}} Management UI.
 Further in the page you may select what event types should be sent.
 If unsure please maintain the default settings.

 {{< blocks/screenshot color="white" image="/streamzero/images/developer_guide/image-20220305123919206.png">}}